 Family & children

-- Baby-changing facilities in toilets at National Park car park
+- Baby-changing facilities in the toilets at the Yorkshire Dales National Park Authority car park

 - The Pennine Way passes through this estate

 - Malham Tarn and village lie on the Yorkshire Dales Cycleway